dinomite/octopress/source/_posts/2012-09-11-tough-mudder-mid-atlantic-2013.markdown

 gloves.
 Focus on wearing as little clothing as possible—the first time you hit a mud pit your shirt & shorts carry a lot of it with you.

-Trainig is another big question that people have.
+Training is another big question that people have.
 Mine is pretty much the same as previously: I do CrossFit 2-3 times a week and 1-2 days a week of Olympic lifting.
 In the 6 months prior to doing Tough Mudder I went on a couple of ~3.5 mile runs.
 The only other running I did was the occasional CrossFit WOD that